ulule/developers.ulule.com/content/reference/comment.md

 ## List project comments

-Retrieves all the comments that belong to the project with the given ID.
+Retrieves all the comments on the project with the given ID.

 {{% http method="get" %}}/v1/projects/:id/comments{{% /http %}}